isadri/inception/README.md

 We're going to set up the following:

-* A Docker container that contains NINGX with TLSv1.3 only.
+* A Docker container that contains NGINX with TLSv1.3 only.
 * A Docker container that contains WordPress + php-fpm only without nginx.
 * A Docker container that contains MariaDB only without nginx.
 * A volume that contains our WordPress database.